+Spanish I (45 510) Grades: 9,10,11,12 1.0 credit 1 year Prerequisite: Multiple Criteria regarding g English language results

+Spanish I introduces students to four basic skills of listening, speaking, reading and writing in Spanish.
+At the same time it aims to increase the students' knowledge and appreciation of the diverse cultures of the countries where Spanish is spoken.
+The emphasis is on basic communication skills.

+Spanish II (4511)

+Grades: 9,10,11,12

+1.0 credit

+1 year

-Spanish I (10612) Grades: 9,10,11,12 1.0 credit 1 year Prerequisite: Multiple Criteria regarding Englis h language results Spanish I introduces students to four basic skills of list increase the students' knowledge and appreciation of the on basic communication skills.
-0 1 0 0 1 Spanish II (10622) Grades: 9,10,11,12 1.0 credit 1 year Prerequisite: Grade of 70% or better in Spanish I, 2 2.0 QPA with Teacher Recommenda ition Spanish II is a course designed to increase students' su core areas of language learning are addressed: speaking use the language as much as possible.
-0 0 CHS Spanish III (10632) Grades: 10,11,12 1.0 credit 1 year Prerequisite: Grade of 70% or better in Spanish II, 2.0 QPA and/or strong teacher reco ommendation
+Prerequisite: Grade of 70% or better in Spanish I, 2.0 OPA with Teacher Recommendation

+Spanish II is a course designed to increase students' survival skills by further establishing a basic foundation in the language.
+The five core areas of language learning are addressed: speaking, reading, writing, listening and culture.
+Students practice with and attempt to use the language as much as possible.

+CHS Spanish III (4512) Grades: 10,11,12 1.0 credit 1 year Prerequisite: Grade of 70% or better in Spanis sh II, 2.0 QPA and/or strong teacher rec ommendation